Coexisting Massive and Massless Dirac Fermions in Moire'-Reconstructed Bilayer Graphene: Introduction

+where $n_0$ is the carrier density corresponding to one electron per moir\'{e} unit cell, $\phi/\phi_0$ is the normalized magnetic flux, and the integers $(t, s)$ encode the Chern number and miniband index, respectively~\cite{PhysRevLett.45.494,TillSchlosser_1996}.
+In the presence of a strong moir\'{e} potential, states with non-zero $s$ emerge, giving rise to distinct topological minibands whose properties can be probed via magnetotransport~\cite{doi:10.1126/science.aan8458, Dean2013, PhysRevLett.86.147, doi:10.1126/science.1237240}.

+Here we demonstrate experimentally that the moir\'{e} potential in aligned BLG/hBN transforms the parent massive dispersion into a Dirac-like band with a $\pi$ Berry phase-establishing a tunable platform for hybrid massive–massless fermion physics.
+The moir\'{e}-induced bands shows a reduced Fermi velocity compared to the pristine graphene, highlighting that the hBN moir\'{e} leads to subtle band flattening effects.
 Recent observations of emergent phases like Chern insulating states and charge density wave in rhombohedral graphene/hBN moir\'{e} heterostructure highlight the need for a detailed study on the role of hBN moir\'{e} in modifying the band topology of 2D materials~\cite{Lu2024, Chen2020, Wang2024,chsq-ndzs}.
 Our present study further emphasizes the influence of the hBN moir\'{e} potential in BLG/hBN, which drives a transition from a parabolic to a Dirac-like band topology.